 Contact Us: If you or a loved one has encountered a traffic violation, call (813) 223-4343 now or contact us by filling out this secure and confidential online form for a free case evaluation.
 Our friendly legal team is always on standby.

 Traffic Ticket Statistics

 In 2020, Tampa-area law enforcement issued a total of 94,072 traffic tickets.
 Among these violations, 16,398 were classified as criminal offenses, while 77,674 were categorized as non-criminal infractions, such as speeding, careless driving, and red light camera violations.
 Traffic violations are often dismissed as trivial events.
 Who hasn’t been stopped for speeding or done an illegal U-turn when they realized they were going in the wrong direction?
 However, the fact that traffic offenses are common doesn’t change the fact that they can result in higher insurance premiums, loss of your driver’s license, fines, and even jail time.

-If you’ve been stopped for speeding, careless driving, or any criminal traffic violation, get help from a Tampa criminal defense lawyer at Sulte Law Firm.
+If you’ve been stopped for speeding, careless driving, or any criminal traffic violation, get help from a traffic ticket lawyer at Sulte Law Firm.
 We will review the circumstances of your arrest and fight to have the charges reduced, dismissed or the points withheld from your driving record.